 The different protection classes

-Protection class 1 – Normal sensitivity for internal data
+Protection class 1 - normal sensitivity for internal data

 This protection class applies to information that was intended for larger groups of people from the outset.
 If this type of data were to be compromised, the negative impact on the company would be limited.
 In the event of data protection violations, the affected party could only be slightly affected in their social position and economic circumstances.

-Protection class 2 – High sensitivity for confidential data
+Protection class 2 - high sensitivity for confidential data

-Protection class 3 – Very high sensitivity for particularly confidential and secret data
+Protection class 3 - very high sensitivity for particularly confidential and secret data

 The security levels at a glance

-Security level 1: General data – recovery with simple effort
+- Security level 1: General data – recovery with simple effort

-Security level 2: Internal data – recovery with special effort
+- Security level 2: Internal data – recovery with special effort

-Security level 3: Sensitive and confidential data – recovery with considerable effort
+- Security level 3: Sensitive and confidential data – recovery with considerable effort

-Security level 4: Particularly sensitive and confidential data – recovery with exceptional effort
+- Security level 4: Particularly sensitive and confidential data – recovery with exceptional effort

-Security level 5: Data that must be kept secret – recovery with indefinable effort
+- Security level 5: Data that must be kept secret – recovery with indefinable effort

-Security level 6: Secret high-security data – recovery currently not technically possible
+- Security level 6: Secret high-security data – recovery currently not technically possible

-Security level 7: Top secret data – recovery impossible
+- Security level 7: Top secret data – recovery impossible

-The combination of protection classes and security levels
+Combination of protection classes and security levels

 Increasing the security levels

-The destruction of files in large plants and the mixing and blending of large volumes of different data offers a significant increase in security.
-In such cases, DIN allows for a security level elevation whilst maintaining the same particle size.
+The destruction of documents in large facilities and the mixing and blending of large volumes of different data offers a further significant increase in security.
+In such cases, DIN 66399 allows for a higher security level while maintaining the same particle size.

-Part 3 of DIN 66399 (DIN 66399-3) is merely a "pre-standard" (SPEC).
+Part 3 of DIN 66399 (DIN 66399-3) is still merely a "pre-standard" (SPEC).
 This means that it is not yet a fully-fledged DIN standard.
-Despite this, it is already treated as a standard in the commercial environment.
+Despite this, it is already treated as a binding standard in the commercial environment.

 3 possible process variants exist here: